space-sh/space/doc/shell_coding_guide.md

 #### Environment variables
 Never starts with an underscore.
 Always upper case, using underscores for splitting words.
+Prefer reading an environment variable and storing it into another variable before modifying.

 #### Default values
 Whenever relevant, have default values set.
-Example: `_HOST_PORT=${_HOST_PORT-80}`
+Example: `_HOST_PORT=${_HOST_PORT-80}` In that case, if `_HOST_PORT` is set to empty `_HOST_PORT=`, the value will remain null.
+For setting a default value for cases where a variable might be unset or empty, use the `:-` instead.

 #### Arithmetic expressions
 Use `_count=$(( _count + 1 ))`.